 YouTubeBy the time he was arrested, high sugar consumption and cocaine use had rotted Richard Ramirez’s teeth.

-After his arrest, Ramirez was found guilty of 13 counts of murder.
-In addition to the murder charges, authorities also found him responsible for committing several rapes, assaults, and burglaries.
+The LAPD arrested the badly-beaten Ramirez and charged him with 13 counts of murder.
+In addition to the murder charges, authorities also charged him with several rapes, assaults, and burglaries.

-He was held in San Quentin State Prison for the rest of his life — but he was never put to death.
+While he did receive a death sentence, Ramirez was never executed.
 Due to the complicated nature of his case — which included a 50,000-page trial record — the state’s Supreme Court wasn’t able to hear his appeal until 2006.
 And even though the court rejected his claims, additional appeals would’ve taken several more years.

 During this extended delay, Richard Ramirez met a female admirer named Doreen Lioy who had struck up a correspondence with him.
 And in 1996, he married her while he was on death row.